- Book now for 2021 at 2020 prices - Fully refundable and amendable up until 28 days before travel

 I have never ridden a horse before, can I join the tour?

 Yes!
 No knowledge of horse riding is required!
 An experienced instructor will accompany the group.
 All horses are well trained and used to special trails.
-A weight limit applies for all riders of 16 stones/224 pounds/101 kgs.
+A weight limit applies for all riders of 15 stones/210 pounds/95 kgs.
 Anybody over this weight please contact [email protected] before booking.

-All safety helmets will be provided, but please wear flat shoes and bring waterproof clothing.
+All safety helmets will be provided, but please wear shoes with a small heel, wellies or boots and bring warm and waterproof clothing.

 Does the tour include any food?